Wyoming homicide victim identified as Cheyenne woman

 A hunter found her body off Wyoming Highway 120 outside Cody on Saturday.

-Investigators say a suspect arrested Saturday is a 45-year-old man from Cheyenne.
-They haven’t released his name.
+Investigators say a suspect arrested is a 45-year-old man from Cheyenne.
+They haven’t released his name but Park County records show 45-year-old Joseph Carl Underwood was jailed early Sunday on five potential charges including mutilating or disposing of a dead body in a hidden location.

+Jail records show Underwood was arrested near where the body was found and being held on $1 million bond.

 The Billings Gazette reports investigators believe Elizondo was killed elsewhere before being left in the remote area.